Technoraul/tg_bot/README.md

-# tg_bot
-Telegram bot on python.
+### Telegram bot on python.
-This bot was created so that the company's employees in the work chat /roll with whom they will go to lunch today.
+### This bot was created so that the company's employees in the work chat /roll with whom they will go to lunch today.

 Telegram bot has 3 commands:
 /getid - returns your ID (works in private messages)